noobaa/noobaa-core/CONTRIBUTING.md

 Issue labels are divided into several categories:
   - Comp-X - This label indicates the issue is within a certain component of the project
   - Closed X - For issues closed without fixing, this is the closing reason (dup, no repro, no fix)
-  - Compatibility X - Compatability with a certain protocol (AWS S3, AWS Lambda, Azure Blob)
+  - Compatibility X - Compatibility with a certain protocol (AWS S3, AWS Lambda, Azure Blob)
   - Deployment X - Kubernetes or Virtual Appliance specifically related
   - Priority X - Priority for fixing the issue
   - Severity X - Severity of the issue
-  - Type X - Bug, UI Gap (Mock differs from actual implementation due to time contraints), enhancement
+  - Type X - Bug, UI Gap (Mock differs from actual implementation due to time constraints), enhancement
   - UX Classification - You can read more of UX issues classification [here](https://github.com/noobaa/noobaa-core/wiki/UX-Issues)
   - Misc labels (such as needs investigation, supportability etc)

 ### Submitting Code
 ---MISSING---
-- Please verify regresion by running the unit tests and the system tests on your code
+- Please verify regression by running the unit tests and the system tests on your code
 - Update existing tests (unit and/or system) on changed flows
 - Add new tests (unit and/or system) to the the new flows added
 - Create a PR and provide an explanation to what the changes to the code are & why are they required